Automotive engineers design, develop and manufacture vehicles such as cars, motorbikes, buses and trucks and their engineering systems

 You'll need to have a combination of engineering and commercial skills to be able to deliver projects within budget.
 Once you've built up experience, it's likely you'll specialise in a particular area, for example, structural design, exhaust systems or engines.

-You will typically focus on one of three main areas:
+Typically, you’ll focus on one of three main areas:

 - research and development.